nikovert/CARe/README.md

 ## Prerequisites

 - Python 3.9
-- dReal (SMT solver)
+- dReal or Z3 (SMT solver)

 ## Installing dReal

-This package requires dReal SMT solver.
+This package requires dReal SMT solver if using sine activation functions.
 Please follow the installation instructions on the [dReal repository](https://github.com/dreal/dreal4).

 ## Installation